Nø Førmat!'s Laurent Bizot on Finding a Different Path

 CO: What is your dream for Nø Førmat! over the next fifteen years?

 LB: Keeping on the same path, with the same enthusiasm and pleasure.
 Just on a slightly slower tempo, with less rush.

 CO: What advice would you have given yourself fifteen years ago, when you started Nø Førmat!?

 LB: Don't worry, bro!
 Be happy!

-Chinekwu Osakwe is the 2019 editorial intern for Lincoln Center for the Performing Arts.
+Chinekwu Osakwe is a writer for Lincoln Center for the Performing Arts.